 BENEFITS & USES

 The drink is made by infusion and notorious for its vitamin C content and ability to lower blood pressure.
 Alone it possesses a strong, bitter and rich taste so it is often sweetened.
-The crimson colour is alluring and is what most people find attractive as it can be used as a natural food colouring.
+The crimson colour is vibrant and alluring and can be used as a natural food colouring.

 Due to its global popularity, sorrel has many names and is of significant use in many cultures.
-For example, In Iraq, hibiscus tea is called Chai Kujarat, for someone when they come to your house it symbolises that are important to you.
+For example, In Iraq, hibiscus tea is called Chai Kujarat.
+If someone gives it to you when you are visiting them, it symbolises that you are someone special.
 Similarly, across the Caribbean it allows families to connect and create special moments at Christmas when the flowers are in season.
 Below is a list of countries and what sorrel is called.

 Latin America & Spanish Caribbean – Flor de Jamaica